stonerworx/bitwala-task/README.md

 Real mobile testing could be realized with [Browserstack](https://www.browserstack.com/app-automate) but might get expensive if we want more parallel tests.

+### Sentry

+I added a basic configuration for [Sentry](https://sentry.io/welcome/) as it's already in use at Bitwala and will help us to track down errors happening on our customers devices.
+The DSN I'd inject through configuration when releasing the application.

 ## Future Features

 - Support multiple languages